official-sdebnath/researchAssistant/README.md

 - **Ports**: `app.py` (8000), `remote_agent.py` (9001), `adk web` (8080).
 - **Evaluator**: `evaluate.py` is provided to replicate structured tests.
 It expects an `_extract_agent_text` helper — the repo includes extractors in `app.py` and `remote_agent.py`.
 - **Persistence tradeoff**: InMemory session/memory is chosen for demonstartion in Capstone Project only.
-- **Reproducibility**: If reviewers have no Pinecone account, tests still run if you skip the upsert step — provide empty/missing Pinecone keys.

 ---